-Program Chair: Dr. Ronald L. McNinch-Su Telephone: 735-2573; E-mail: rmcninch@uguam.uog.edu
+Program Chair: Dr. Ning Li

+Telephone: 735-2526; E-mail: nli@uguam.uog.edu

 The School of Business and Public Administration offers a Masters Degree in Public Administration.
 The Master of Public Administration (MPA) degree is an interdisciplinary program which requires cooperative efforts on the part of graduate faculty in the School of Business and Public Administration, the College of Liberal Arts and Social Sciences, the School of Education, and the Research units.